-I've worked in the book trade for much of my life and, one day, a publisher I worked for asked me to write a book about the Israel-Palestine conflict.
-"No chance", said I, "It's far too complex to cover in one book without excluding a lot, in order to prove one's point".
+I've worked in the book trade for much of my life.
+One day, a publisher asked me to write a book about the Israel-Palestine conflict.
+"No chance", said I, "It's far too complex to cover in one book, and I don't want to take it on".
 So I didn't do it.
 Then some years passed.

-In 2009 I went on one of my trips to Palestine and, to save answering my friends individually about what was happening, I wrote a blog.
+In 2009 I went on one of my trips to Palestine and, to keep friends in touch, I wrote a blog.
 It all went surprisingly well - better than I expected.

 I had successfully and unwittingly achieved an all-round summation of the Palestine situation in an easy-reading way, covering most aspects of the conflict and suggesting some solutions.